-Classic Showcase has scheduled a full service and detail to the car to be completed just in time for the Summer driving season.
+Classic Showcase has just completed restoring and reupholstering the front and back seat, as well as reupholstering the package tray at the rear window, installed new Coca mats in the front, serviced all 4 electric windows, performed a full vehicle servicing inside and out, and added period correct yellow Fog Lights to the front bumper.
+The BMW is now ready for your great motoring experience!
 These higher performance iterations of the 2000 model have shown to be scarce, so don't miss this opportunity to experience a unique BMW model that is ready to take on your favorite roads and highways.

 The BMW New Class (German: Neue Klasse) was a line of sedans and coupes produced by German automaker BMW between 1962 and 1977.
 These models ensured BMW's solvency after the company's financial crisis of the 1950s and established the identity of BMW automobiles as sports sedans.
 The first New Class vehicle was the 1500, a 4-door compact executive car with the new M10 (at the time called M115) OHC 4-cylinder engine.
 In 1965, the 2000C and 2000CS luxury coupés were added to the range.
 Replacement of the New Class models began with the larger 2000C and 2000CS coupés, which were replaced by the 6-cylinder E9 2800CS in 1969.
 In 1972, the 4-door sedans were replaced by the larger E12 5 Series.
 The New Class coupes introduced the Hofmeister kink, which has been used on most BMW cars since.
 Another legacy of the New Class is the iconic 02 Series, which are a shortened version of the New Class sedans.